The Fate of Entanglement: Introduction

-{\bf Introduction.---} Entanglement is a non-local quantum correlation between two or more particles that makes it possible for a measurement on a subset of particles to affect subsequent measurements on the other particles.
-The effect of the initial measurement is instantaneous, even if the particles are distant.
-Entanglement not only constitutes a fundamental property of nature, but it is also a resource to perform tasks that would prove impossible without it such as teleportation \cite{bennett1993teleporting}, or more broadly quantum computation \cite{nielsen2010quantum}.
-This has driven the community to devise methods to detect and quantify entanglement \cite{vedral1997quantifying}.
+Entanglement is a fundamental property of quantum mechanics which can manifest itself in non-local quantum correlation between two or more systems.
+In particular, it makes it possible for a measurement on a subset of the whole system to affect subsequent measurements on the other parties.
+The effect of the initial measurement is instantaneous, even if the subsystems are distant.
+Entanglement not only constitutes a fundamental property of nature, but it is also a resource to perform tasks that would prove impossible without it such as teleportation \cite{bennett1993teleporting,bouwmeester1997experimental}, or more broadly quantum computation~\cite{nielsen2010quantum,jozsa2003role,preskill2018quantum}.
+This has driven the community to devise methods to detect and quantify entanglement~\cite{vedral1997quantifying,guhne2009entanglement,amico2008entanglement}.
 Unfortunately, it it not known how to determine with certainty whether a general system is entangled, except in very simple situations such as with 2 qubits.
 One can better grasp the complexity of the task by observing that entanglement can exist between more than two parties.
-In fact, some systems possess 3-party entanglement but no 2-party entanglement of any sort.
-In this work, we find criteria for such collective non-local quantum correlations in physical systems under very general conditions.
-For instance, at what temperatures can multipartite entanglement of a given kind exist?
-We begin by explaining important properties about the space of physical states, and how these determine the fate of entanglement under the evolution of a system with temperature, time or separation.
-We then illustrate these results with a simple yet generic model: the anti-ferromagnetic Ising model on an icosahedral molecule.
-Finally, we discuss the fate of entanglement for fermionic systems, where the parity superselection rule greatly modifies the geometry of the space of states and the structure of entanglement.
+In fact, some systems possess 3-party entanglement but no 2-party entanglement of any sort, such as certain mixed states constructed from unextendible product bases~\cite{bennett1999unextendible}.